ericmedvet/slides/intro-ml-er-2223/02-definitions.md

 underlying assumption that actual y entity does depend on actual x entity. say that optimizing the variable part of the template means obtaing a *model* of the dependency.

 ---

+## Problem statement

+define as a phase including one step in which one formally define X and Y

+do the example of the emails

+---